How Far Should a Screw Go Into Wood? (2/3 Rule + Depth Chart)

 Determining Screw Length For Specific Woodworking Projects

-Determining the right screw length for specific woodworking projects is crucial.
-Typically, a screw should penetrate at least two-thirds of the length of the piece being fastened to ensure a secure hold.
-It is important to consider the thickness of the material being fastened, the orientation of the screw, and the type of force the joint will experience.
+Typically, a screw should penetrate at least two-thirds of the length of the piece being fastened for a secure hold in softwood, or about half in hardwood.
+Also weigh the thickness of the material, the orientation of the screw relative to the grain, and the type of force the joint will experience.

 How Far Should A Screw Go Into A Stud?